 - Vision or hearing problems

-- Medical problems that affect thinking or behavior
+- Medical problems or medications that affect thinking or behavior

 - Sleep disorders